TeachPendant

 Labware Integration

-Existing labware is directly available to the PF400 tool server, any commands or features that take in a labware input will present a dropdown of the available labware.
-The definitions of this labware will be used by the PF400 tool commands.
+Existing labware is directly available to the PF400 tool server.
+Any commands/features accepting labware input present a dropdown of available labware, with definitions used by PF400 tool commands.

 Best Practices